EzryStIago/training/docs/guides/didact.md

 ## How to connect to didact?

-To connect to didact, just open your browser and this link: https://didact.oarc.rutgers.edu Use your netid and password to login (note: you must have an Amarel account.
+To connect to didact, just open your browser and this link: https://didact.oarc.rutgers.edu (you must be connected to VPN, otherwise it will show up as "Page not found").
+Use your netid and password to login (note: you must have an Amarel account.
 If you are part of a class teaching on didact, this will be provided to you.)
 OARC does not administer netids and passwords - we get the authentication from the central authentication service at Rutgers.